sahill-cerebras/repo-sandbox-generator/README.md

 # Repository Sandbox Generator

-Generate ready-to-build Docker (and optional docker‑compose) configurations for arbitrary Python repositories.
+Generate ready-to-build Docker configurations for arbitrary Python repositories.
 Point it at a local path or a remote Git URL and it will:

 1. Analyze the repository structure
 2. Detect Python version (heuristic)